Rupanshu-Kapoor/Rupanshu-Kapoor/README.md

 - 👨‍💻 All of my projects are available at [here.](https://github.com/Rupanshu-Kapoor?tab=repositories)

-- 📫 How to reach me [LinkedIn.](https://www.linkedin.com/in/kapoor97)
+- 📫 You can reach me on [LinkedIn.](https://www.linkedin.com/in/kapoor97)

 <br/>